-Haagse Hogeschool students Matthijs Damsteeg and Sjaiesta Jahangier will interview Tromp about this novel on 16 June 2022.
-Students and other visitors are very welcome to listen and discuss the social themes raised by the novel.
-The interview will take place in the Speakers' Corner of the Haagse Hogeschool.
-Entry is free, but you must reserve your spot.
+Haagse Hogeschool students Matthijs Damsteeg and Sjaiesta Jahangier interviewed Tromp about this novel on 16 June 2022.
+Students and other visitors were very welcome to listen and discuss the social themes raised by the novel.
+The interview took place in the Speakers' Corner of the Haagse Hogeschool.
+Entry was free, but you had to reserve your spot.
 Dutch spoken.

 Magnificent literary nightmares from Latin America - with Pola Oloixarac, Agustina Bazterrica, Yentl van Stokkum & Elfie Tromp (moderator)